skippyPeanutButter/vagrant-bazel/README.md

 The Bazel version that is installed can be modified by changing the `bazel_version` variable in [playbook.yml](https://github.com/skippyPeanutButter/vagrant-bazel/blob/master/playbook.yml#L4).

+> Warning: dependencies may be different if you are selecting a bazel version different from the one originally specified in the playbook.yml

 See the list of Bazel releases [here](https://github.com/bazelbuild/bazel/releases)